 Song of the Day: “This Is Me” with Keala Settle

-The year was 2013 and I’m still reeling in the fact that I’m no longer at war.
-At the start of 2013, I was 4 months removed from Afghanistan.
+The year was 2013, and I’m still reeling in the fact that I’m no longer at war.
+At the start of 2013, I was four months removed from Afghanistan.
 Reintegrating back into my normal life was not what I expected.
 I realized that peoples lives didn’t stop because I was away.
-I returned home and all the love quickly faded and it became as if I was forgotten about and not missed.
-I started school to give me something to distract me, however that distraction proved not to be enough.
-Though it was a good distraction, after an insane 2 years of army life, normal wasn’t just cutting it anymore.
+I returned home, and all the love quickly faded, and it became as if I was forgotten about and not missed.
+I started school to give me something to distract me.
+However, that distraction proved not to be enough.
+Though it was a good distraction, after an insane two years of army life, an average wasn’t just cutting it anymore.

 I believe I had an undiagnosed case of depression.
 I would not leave my room, I barely ate, and a headache was as common as going to the restroom.
 I thought it was a brain tumor and it was ultimately the end of me.
-After a few months of running away from the headaches, I decided to go see a doctor.
+After a few months of running away from the headaches, I decided to see a doctor.
 The doctor visit proved to confirm that I didn’t have a tumor but I was in perfect health.
 To someone else that would have been great news but not me.
 I wanted to know what was wrong with me.
 Over time I said it must be the mood I’m in.
-I cared about the opinions of others and it was making me sick.
-Mental health often times can’t be diagnosed with a test.
+I cared about the opinions of others, and it was making me sick.
+Many time mental health can’t be diagnosed with a test.

-I no longer stress over the things I can’t control and I control the things I can.
+I no longer stress over the things I can’t control, and I control the things I can.
 I’m not a perfect person nor have I have claimed to be.
 For too long I allowed the actions and opinions of others to dictate my character and how I view myself.
-I’ve never really had a problem in the friend department so when it’s often the best part of my life but it’s also at times be a curse.
-Often times I’d rather be a good friend than a lover or a good friend to someone who’s not worthy.
-I love helping people but often times its people who don’t want to be saved.
+I’ve never really had a problem in the friend department so when it’s often the best part of my life, but it’s also at times be a curse.
+Often I’d rather be a good friend than a lover or a good friend to someone who’s not worthy.
+I love helping people, but usually, it’s people who don’t want to be saved by me but by someone else.
 I know how it feels to be on the outside looking so whenever I’m in a position to extend friendship I do.

-As this comes to a close we realize that you have to control the things you can no matter how difficult those things may be.
-The year 2013 is when I learned this and here I am in 2018 still learning.
-I know this quote ” You miss 100% of the shots you don’t take” is used a lot, however you must take those shots at changing the things in your life that leaves to mentality incapable.
+As this comes to a close, we realize that you have to control the things you can no matter how painful those things may be.
+The year 2013 is when I learned this, and here I am in 2018 still learning.
+I know this quote ” You miss 100% of the shots you don’t take” is used a lot; however you must take those shots at changing the things in your life that leaves to mentality incapable.

 Until Next Time – Cherish The Tradition